-- In order to serve as a poll watcher, you must show up with a certificate of appointment that includes: - Name, residence address, and voter registration number of the poll watcher; - The signature of the person(s) making the appointment; - The election and the number of the precinct where the poll watcher is to serve; - An indication of the capacity in which the appointing authority is acting; - In an election on a measure, an identification of the measure (if more than one is to be voted on) and a statement of which side the appointee represents; - An affidavit to be executed by the poll watcher that the poll watcher will not have possession of any mechanical or electronic means of recording images or sound while serving as a watcher unless the poll watcher disables or deactivates the device; and - The signature of the poll watcher. - Be ready to counter-sign the certificate of appointment in front of the election judge.
+- In order to serve as a poll watcher, you must show up with a certificate of appointment that includes: - o Name, residence address, and voter registration number of the poll watcher; - The signature of the person(s) making the appointment; - o The election and the number of the precinct where the poll watcher is to serve; - An indication of the capacity in which the appointing authority is acting; - o In an election on a measure, an identification of the measure (if more than one is to be voted on) and a statement of which side the appointee represents; - An affidavit to be executed by the poll watcher that the poll watcher will not have possession of any mechanical or electronic means of recording images or sound while serving as a watcher unless the poll watcher disables or deactivates the device; and - o The signature of the poll watcher. - Be ready to counter-sign the certificate of appointment in front of the election judge.
 This serves not only to certify that the person presenting themselves as a poll watcher is the person named on the appointment, but also as the execution of the affidavit that the watcher does not have possession of any prohibited recording devices. - If you are serving on election day and want to vote in a different precinct (from the location of service), we recommend voting during the early voting period, before your service as a poll watcher.

-VOTER ID UPDATE - NEW PROCEDURES
+VOTER ID UPDATE AND PROCEDURES

-Pursuant to a court order issued on August 10, 2016, a voter who possesses an acceptable form of photo ID listed below must present such acceptable form of photo ID.
-Voters who do not possess one of the forms of acceptable photo identification listed below, and cannot reasonably obtain one of the forms of acceptable photo identification listed below, may present a supporting form of identification of the voter and execute a Reasonable Impediment Declaration, noting the voter's reasonable impediment to obtaining an acceptable form of photo identification, stating that the voter is the same person who personally appeared at the polling place, and stating that the voter is casting a ballot while voting in-person.
+Pursuant to Senate Bill 5 (85th Legislative Session, 2017), a voter who possesses an acceptable form of photo ID listed below and in Section 63.0101(a) of the Texas Election Code must present such acceptable form of photo ID.
+Voters who do not possess one of the forms of acceptable photo identification listed below, and cannot reasonably obtain one of the forms of acceptable photo identification listed below, may present a supporting form of identification of the voter and execute a Reasonable Impediment Declaration, noting the voter's reasonable impediment to obtaining an acceptable form of photo identification, stating that the information contained in the declaration is true, that the voter is the same individual personally appearing at the polling place to sign the declaration, and that the voter faces a reasonable impediment to procuring an acceptable form of photo identification.